Object-Oriented Haskell

 With this functional dependency in place, we can specify just the m

-and have the compiler infer the correct v
+have the compiler infer the correct v

 from it.